Team-Arbitrary/Team-Arbitrary.github.io/README.md

-- Specific Resource File Name [.jpg, .png]: lower camelCase
+- ~~Specific Resource File Name [.jpg, .png]: lower camelCase~~

   - Example:

 In short, except for the parts that need to capture attention, use lower camelCase for things that represent specific instances, and use upper CamelCase for upper-level instances that contain these instances.

+Chrome will automatically lowercase part of the directory or file name magically

+Yes, not all but part, speechless